85ae/JChess/README.md

 # JChess

-JChess is a chess application containing a chess engine, a chess interface and a command-line tool to use them.
+JChess is a chess engine.

 ## Presentation

-JChess contains three modules:
+JChess contains one module:

-- `jchess.engine`: this is a chess engine.
+ > `jchess.engine`: this is a chess engine.
 It includes many backend features and provides a simple API.
-- `jchess.ui`: _À venir_
-- `jchess.app`: _À venir_

-## Modules

-### jchess.engine

-This is the chess engine.

 ## Dependencies